 Software development has been growing quickly within the last few years.
 The demand has been skyrocketing, as well as the number of open positions for Software Developers.
 But what is actually software development?
 According to the IMB definition, it refers to a set of computer science activities dedicated to the process of creating, designing, deploying and supporting software.
+Most importantly, in this article, you’ll find an answer to the question of How To Become a Software Developer?

 By software, we mean system software, application software and programming software.
 In simple words, software development is everything you need to do to create computer programs.
 The process of creating these is also called the SDLC (the Software Development Life Cycle) – these are all phases that provide a method for building products.